Preface:

 Internal Quality Assurance:

-QEC undertakes internal Quality Assurance of Academic programs by utilizing Self-Assessment (SA) process and produces Self-Assessment Reports (SAR).
-These reports provide feedback for enhancing the quality of the programs and present them for review by External Accrediting bodies.
+QEC undertakes internal Quality Assurance of Academic programs by utilizing Program Review of Effectiveness and Enhancement (PREE) process and produces PREE Reports.
+These reports provide feedback for enhancing the quality of the programs and are presented for review by External Accrediting bodies.

-Quality Enhancement Cell (QEC) is responsible for planning, coordinating and following up on the self-assessment (SA) activities.
-Self-Assessment is a two-year cycle and once a program completes its SAR it has to undergo a complete review after every two years.
+Quality Enhancement Cell (QEC) is responsible for planning, coordinating, keeping in view all the 8 PREE standards and following up on the PREE activities.
+PREE is an annual cycle and once a program completes its PREE it has to undergo a complete review every year.

-1. QEC initiates the SA after seeking permission from the Vice Chancellor’s Office.
+1. QEC initiates the PREE after seeking permission from the Vice Chancellor’s Office.

 2. Upon receiving the initiation letter the Head of the concerned department (HOD) forms a program team (PT).
-The PT is responsible for preparing a self-assessment report (SAR) of the program under the guidance of QEC.
+The PT is responsible for preparing PREE report of the program under the guidance of QEC.

-3. The department submits the SAR to QEC through the concerned HOD.
-QEC reviews the SAR to ensure that it is prepared according to the required format.
+3. The department submits the PREE to QEC through the concerned HOD.
+QEC reviews the PREE to ensure that it is prepared according to the required format.

 4. The Vice Chancellor approves a program assessment team (AT) in consultation with QEC.
 The AT comprises of 2-3 faculty members from within or outside the program/university.
 The AT must have at least one expert in the area of the assessed program.

-5. QEC plans and schedules the AT visit in coordination with the concerned department.
+5. QEC plans with the help of departments and schedules the AT visit in coordination with the concerned department.

 6. The AT conducts the assessment, submits a report and presents its findings in an exit meeting that is attended by the QEC, HOD/Dean and PT and faculty members.